Kelta-King/R-Scripts/README.md

 - Will find the difference after vectors.

 - :, %in%, %*% (Miscellaneous operators)
-- (creates a series of numbers), (Find out if an element belongs to a vector), (matrix multiplication)
+- (creates a series of numbers, seperates all by 1), (Find out if an element belongs to a vector), (matrix multiplication)

 ## if...else